lindleycoetzee/haskell_to_python/README.md

 * Learn to code in haskell
 * Have haskell code with “translated” python code

 For ease of reference I will name my chapters the same as “Learn You a Haskell for Great Good!”'s chapters.
+This book not meant the leach off of “Learn You a Haskell for Great Good!” but to be an open, free guide for anyone who is looking to make the transition from python to haskell.
+I hope this handbook can achieve that.